-Tēnā koutou katoa – My name is Chris Button and I am the Dean of the School of Physical Education, Sport and Exercise Sciences.
+Tēnā koutou katoa – My name is Elaine Hargreaves and I am the Dean of the School of Physical Education, Sport and Exercise Sciences.
 It is my pleasure to welcome you to our School.
 Physical activity, sport and education is in our blood here at the School of Physical Education, Sport and Exercise Sciences so if you are also interested in these things then you’ve come to the right place!

 The School was established in 1948 and, today, is the foremost institution for the study of physical education, sport and exercise sciences in New Zealand with an enviable international reputation for the high quality of our staff and facilities.